Fiend Without a Face

-Fiend Without a Face is a 1958 independently made British black-and-white science fiction-horror film drama directed by Arthur Crabtree, and starring Marshall Thompson, Kynaston Reeves, Michael Balfour, and Kim Parker.
+Fiend Without a Face is a 1958 British science-fiction horror film directed by Arthur Crabtree and starring Marshall Thompson, Kynaston Reeves, Kim Parker, and Stanley Maxted in his final film role.
+The screenplay by Herbert J. Leder is based on Amelia Reynolds Long's short story "The Thought Monster", originally published in the March 1930 issue of Weird Tales magazine.

-It was produced by John Croydon and Richard Gordon for Amalgamated Productions.
-The screenplay by Herbert J. Leder was based upon Amelia Reynolds Long's 1930 short story "The Thought Monster", originally published in the March 1930 issue of Weird Tales magazine.
-The film was released in the U.K. by Eros Films; in the U.S. it was released in June 1958 by MGM as a double feature with The Haunted Strangler (1958).
+In the film, a scientist on a American air base air base in Canada experiments with the materialisation of thought waves through atomic energy, which ultimately take the form of malevolent invisible killer brains, which then materialize as flying brains with attached spinal columns and eyestalks, strangling people with their spinal cords.

-A scientist on an air base in Canada experiments with the materialisation of thought waves through atomic energy, which ultimately take the form of malevolent invisible killer brains, which then materialize as flying brains with attached spinal columns and eyestalks, strangling people with their spinal cords.
+Fiend Without a Face was produced independently by John Croydon and Richard Gordon for Amalgamated Productions, and distributed in the United Kingdom by Eros Films in December 1958.

 Plot

-U. S. Air Force Interceptor Command Experimental Station No. 6 is a long-range radar installation located in rural Winthrop, Manitoba, Canada.
+US Air Force Interceptor Command Experimental Station No. 6 is a long-range radar installation located in rural Winthrop, Manitoba, Canada.
 Unexplained deaths begin to occur in the general area of a farming village near the American base.
 Postmortems reveal the victims were murdered and the brains and spinal cords are missing from the corpses; the only clue left behind are two puncture marks at the base of each skull.
 The locals, however, become convinced that radiation leaks from the radar installation's nuclear-power experiments are the cause of the mysterious deaths.

 Air Force Major Jeff Cummings begins an investigation as the local deaths continue, interviewing various townsfolk, while looking for anything unusual.
 Cummings becomes suspicious of Professor R. E. Walgate, a retired British scientist living near the airbase; Walgate is in the process of writing another book about his ongoing experiments with telekinesis, this time as it applies to thought projection.
 Major Cummings' suspicion of Walgate is later proved to be correct.
 The scientist finally admits he has not only succeeded in developing his mental ability, but in the process created a living thought projection.
-Unknown to Professor Walgate, the nuclear power radar experiments underway at the nearby U. S. airbase have greatly enhanced his mental abilities to the point that, through him, his living thought projection has become a malevolent and invisible new life form.
+Unknown to Professor Walgate, the nuclear power radar experiments underway at the nearby US airbase have greatly enhanced his mental abilities to the point that, through him, his living thought projection has become a malevolent and invisible new life form.
 It escaped from Walgate's laboratory and is now attacking humans as a means of replicating physical, though still invisible, new versions of itself, all of which are now feeding on the base's nuclear-generated power.